tamarshnirer/prometheus-alertmanager/README.md

 - Copy the webhook URL (it should look like https://hooks.slack.com/services/XXXX/XXXX/XXXX)
 ### 3. Setting Up the Monitoring Server
 - Log in or SSH to your 2nd Ubuntu machine (I used Ubuntu 22.04 over wsl)
-- Be sure port 9090 is not blocked by
+- Be sure ports 9090 and port 9093 are open and not used.
 - Clone this repository on your Ubuntu machine.
 ```bash
 git clone https://github.com/tamarshnirer/prometheus-alertmanager.git